Brent Reservoir: War history

 The Mechanical Warfare Department, part of the War Office based nearby in Cricklewood, used the Welsh Harp for secret tests of a new weapon from 1916: the tank, especially the amphibious Mark IX tank.
 Early film of these tests was shown on British television in the late 1990s.
 During the Second World War, a seaplane kept on the reservoir was rumoured to be an escape route for the prime minister.
 Local residents have recounted swimming to the plane.
+A DD Mk VII Tetrarch light tank was tested on the reservoir.

 Wildlife and nature conservation

 During construction, the Welsh Harp attracted uncommon birds.
 James Edmund Harting and Frederick Bond were regular visitors and shot many birds.
 Harting documented these in his 1866 book the Birds of Middlesex.
 They included rare vagrants to the UK such as little bittern, squacco heron and white-rumped sandpiper.
 This started an interest in the birds of the Welsh Harp that continues until today, giving a unique historical perspective of a site in London.
 The next prominent ornithologist was William Glegg from the 1920s onwards and he wrote a paper for the London Naturalist in 1930 called 'The Birds of Middlesex since 1866, then a follow-up book to Harting's in 1935, called A History of the Birds of Middlesex.

 After the Second World War, a new generation of ornithologists took an interest, such as Professor Warmington, and Eric Simms, who lived just south of the reservoir in Dollis Hill.
 They were joined by Dr Leo Batten in the late 1950s.
 He was one of the movers in setting up the Welsh Harp Conservation Group (WHCG) in 1972 to fight off development.
 The WHCG has worked to protect the area as a nature reserve, including preventing a golf course and driving range from being built.

 The WHCG produces an annual report and in 2000 published a book, Birds of Brent Reservoir, which includes chapters on the social history, the effects of urbanisation and the habitats, as well as a study of the birds and other wildlife.
 The book's information on birds is regularly updated in an electronic publication, Birds of Brent Reservoir: Facts and Figures.
 All WHCG publication are available through its website.
 The WHCG also organises management work, which included an annual refurbishment of the tern rafts until the silting up of this part of the reservoir prevented a safe approach to the rafts, and the group works with Brent and Barnet councils on the management of the site, including applying for National Lottery funding.

 The reservoir and much of its shoreline is a Site of Special Scientific Interest, mainly due to the diversity of breeding waterbirds.
 The reservoir and much of the surrounding area are a Local Nature Reserve and a Site of Metropolitan Importance for Nature Conservation.